charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 **Is there a solution?**

-Yes, there are a couple of solutions, I will discuss 2 of my favorite solutions below.
+Yes, there are a couple of solutions, I will elaborate on one of my favorite solutions below.

 ## Solution 1: postMessage